J. Lo Should Be an Oscar Contender for ‘Hustlers’

 It is certainly among the best movie moments of the year, and quite possibly could rank among the greatest character entrances ever.
 In Hustlers, Jennifer Lopez arrives via stripper pole.

-She’s playing Ramona, a veteran stripper and the main attraction at a New York City strip club where Wall Street pricks sling hundreds and egos, right before the financial crisis of 2008.
-A sparkling g-string and bikini top do their best, but the truth is there is no diverting your eyes from Lopez’s abs—as much a special effect as there’s ever been in a movie—as she struts, twirls, writhes, grinds, dances, and preens.
+She’s playing Ramona, a veteran stripper and the main attraction at a New York City strip club where Wall Street pricks sling hundreds, right before the financial crisis of 2008.
+A sparkling G-string and bikini top do their best, but the truth is there is no diverting your eyes from Lopez’s abs—as much a special effect as there’s ever been in a movie—as she struts, twirls, writhes, grinds, dances, and preens.
 You’ve never seen the movie star exude such gritty, carnal energy.
 It’s as discomfiting as it is mesmerizing.

 It is the perfect scene.
-To call it provocative is an understatement, but not in the way that you think when you hear about a stripper scene starring Jennifer Lopez—just as Hustlers is not the kind of movie you think, after years of industry and Hollywood conditioning, when you hear about a film centering on a group of stripper thieves with Lopez, Cardi B, and Lizzo on the cast list.
+To call it provocative is an understatement, but not in the way you might expect—just as Hustlers is not the kind of movie you expect when you hear about a film centering on a group of stripper thieves with Lopez, Cardi B, and Lizzo on the cast list.

-That doesn’t just upend and recharacterize the scenes set at a strip club, but also brings a rare, energizing perspective to a genre the industry doesn’t typically give women the opportunity to write and direct.
-(To wit, Scafaria was only given the director’s chair after Martin Scorsese and Adam McKay passed.)
+That doesn’t just upend and recharacterize the strip-club scenes, but also brings a rare, energizing perspective to a genre the industry doesn’t typically give women the opportunity to write and direct.
+(Indeed, Scafaria was only given the director’s chair after Martin Scorsese and Adam McKay passed.)
 Hustlers isn’t a movie about strippers.
 It’s a movie about strippers who do crime, women who, feeling injustice, take their financial security into their own hands.
 It’s a thriller, and one of the most fun you’ll see this year.

 As detailed in Pressler’s article, a group of New York City strippers who found themselves struggling to make ends meet after the market collapse in 2008 left their clientele unemployed and, as a result, out of the Champagne Room.